Y00sh00/panfam-media/video-capture-guide/README.md

 7. In the video editor create a looping video by cutting the footage at the right ship rotations positions

 ## Capture the Galaxy Map
+1. To clean up the map you can use NVIDIA and add the Detail profile.
 1. Be in a corp without jump bridges or allies with jump bridges
 2. 1.
 Make sure your transparency in your client is off
 3. In-game map on fullscreen, the largest possible.